Research and reports

 Thousands of small businesses fail to survive past the first few years - here's why.

 Scrutinise the stats on small business survival and you’ll probably come away pretty depressed.
-According to the last ONS study into the area only 45% of startups survive beyond five years, whilst a recent study by the insurer RSA suggests that 55% will fail to make their fifth birthday.
+According to the last ONS study into the area, only 44.1% of startups survive beyond five years, whilst a recent study by the insurer RSA suggests that 55% will fail to make their fifth birthday.

 Troubling stats suggest that going it alone isn’t going to be easy and building a long-term and lucrative business is fraught with difficulties.
 What are the challenges then?
 And why are so many small businesses struggling?